 - Always carry tissues with you and use them to catch your cough or sneeze.
 Then bin the tissue, and wash your hands, or use a sanitiser gel.
 Catch it, Bin it, Kill it.

-- Wash your hands often with soap and water, especially after using public transport.
+- Wash your hands often with soap and water, especially after using public transport and shopping.
 Use a sanitiser gel if soap and water are not available.
-60% alcohol is best for killing viruses
+70% alcohol is best for killing viruses

 - Avoid touching your eyes, nose and mouth with unwashed hands.

 - Avoid close contact with people who are unwell.

 - Ensure you wear a mask whenever you are in an indoor public setting, or an outdoor setting with those outside your ‘household bubble’ where you are unable to maintain your physical distance.
 [Follow the correct mask etiquette].

 - Avoid smoking and exposure to secondhand smoke.
 This will greatly improve your lung health.
 If you are a current smoker, consider quitting or switching to vaping which contains fewer poisonous ingredients.